Home » ABA Therapy » Mastering Self Monitor ABA Techniques: A Practical Guide to Behavior Success

 4. Teach the Process

-Before implementation, train the individual on how to use the self-monitoring system.
-Role-playing can be particularly effective, as it provides hands-on practice and clarifies expectations.
+Before its application, coach the person on how to use the self-monitoring system.
+Role-playing proves to be effective because it entails hands-on practice and clarifies expectations.

 5. Reinforce Positive Behavior